-You can have your Part D late enrollment penalty (if applicable) taken out of your bank account.
+You can have your Part D late enrollment penalty taken out of your bank account.
 In order to do this, you must fill out a premium payment option form.
-You can get a form by going to brighthealthplan.com/medicare-advantage or contacting Member Services by using the telephone number on the back of your ID card.
-Once you have completed the form, return it to Bright Health.
+You can get a form by going to brighthealthcare.com/medicare or contacting Member Services by using the telephone number on the back of your ID card.
+Once you have completed the form, return it to Bright HealthCare.